Maria Bartiromo talks to Treasury Secretary Timothy Geithner

-Do we need a second stimulus?No. But Congress is looking at unemployment insurance and other programs critical to recovery.
+No. But Congress is looking at unemployment insurance and other programs critical to recovery.
 And there's a good case for extending them.

 The overwhelming responsibility of people in government today is to make sure we have an economy that's growing, unemployment coming down, factories going back to work.
 That is the critical imperative.
 That's why we cut taxes for 95% of working Americans and for businesses across the country.
 It does not make sense to raise taxes in a recession.

 When we have an economy that's growing again and we get unemployment down, we're going to have to bring those deficits down.
 And we need to make sure people understand we will do that.
 Because if they're not confident in that, the recovery will be weaker, interest rates will be higher, investment will be constrained, and you'll have higher unemployment.
 Deficits can be very damaging to growth.

 I'm not an economist, and I don't forecast, but if you look at what business economists say now, you're going to see the economy growing at a significant rate for the rest of this year.
 Then positive growth in 2010 at a level that will begin to gradually bring down the unemployment rate.

 I wouldn't.
 But I think the dollar's role in the system requires us to do everything possible to keep inflation low and make sure we're getting our fiscal house in order.
 That's really important to confidence [in the dollar].
 We take that very seriously—nobody more than me.

 We're not going to let this financial system go back to where it was, and we're not going to let the practices reemerge that caused this crisis.
 That's very, very important, and the financial community has a huge interest in a more stable framework with better protections for the industry.
 The best-run firms were disadvantaged by the worst-run.

 At the center of any reform process is making sure institutions are not living with the expectation the taxpayer is going to save them from their mistakes.
 The object of reform—apart from what we're trying to do on the consumer side—is to make sure we have a system in which we can let firms fail without taxpayers being on the hook.
 And we're going to do that.

 This basic balance between [financial] innovation and protection is really important to get right.
 But we got it wrong.
 There's no way to look at our system the way it was run and say we did an adequate job of protecting consumers and investors.
 Of course we want to make sure there's innovation and choice, but I think we found that balance in the proposals we made to Congress.